 By Allison Aurand

 McLeod Creek Timber Frame is a one-man shop, so Bruce did the entire project himself, including site work—all in just six weeks!
-Other Guild members played a role, however: materials were sourced through Fraserwood Industries, engineering was done by Fire Tower Engineered Timber, and the stain came from Sansin.
+Other members of the Timber Framers Guild played a role too: materials were sourced through Fraserwood Industries, engineering was done by Fire Tower Engineered Timber, and the stain came from Sansin.

 The project footprint is 20′ deep by 30′ wide, with Douglas fir frame material and locally sourced oak spins and pegs.
 The stage is all locally-sourced PT materials, and the entire project is topped with a sheet metal roof.
 To help raise the frame and put on roof decking, Bruce enlisted the help of two Bon Accord employees and a good friend (who, Bruce reports, is also a “furniture maker extraordinaire”).
 The stage construction was completed by some “very enthusiastic seniors”: his father-in-law and two friends, all retired from the construction trades.